Posts

 Image

-The world reveals love only when we choose to look for it. πŸŽ₯ Film Overview Title: Love Actually Director: Richard Curtis Release: November 7, 2003 (USA); November 14, 2003 (UK) Runtime: 135 minutes (2 hours 15 minutes) Genre: Romantic Comedy, Drama, Holiday Screenplay: Richard Curtis Studio: Working Title Films, DNA Films, StudioCanal, Universal Pictures Music: Craig Armstrong Box Office: $250.2 million worldwide ($40 million budget) Rating: 7.6/10 (IMDb), 65% (Rotten Tomatoes Critics), 72% (Audience Score) Cast: Hugh Grant (Prime Minister David), Emma Thompson (Karen), Alan Rickman (Harry), Liam Neeson (Daniel), Colin Firth (Jamie), Keira Knightley (Juliet), Laura Linney (Sarah), Bill Nighy (Billy Mack), Martine McCutcheon (Natalie), Andrew Lincoln (Mark), Chiwetel Ejiofor (Peter), Rodrigo Santoro (Karl), Martin Freeman (John), Rowan Atkinson (Rufus), Thomas Brodie-Sangster (Sam), Billy Bob Thornton (US President) πŸ“– Plot Summary Love Actually opens with a si...
+Header illustration for the film review essay of Love Actually (2003).
+Illustration created for editorial movie review purposes. πŸŽ₯ Film Overview Title: Love Actually Director: Richard Curtis Release: November 7, 2003 (USA); November 14, 2003 (UK) Runtime: 135 minutes (2 hours 15 minutes) Genre: Romantic Comedy, Drama, Holiday Screenplay: Richard Curtis Studio: Working Title Films, DNA Films, StudioCanal, Universal Pictures Music: Craig Armstrong Box Office: $250.2 million worldwide ($40 million budget) Rating: 7.6/10 (IMDb), 65% (Rotten Tomatoes Critics), 72% (Audience Score) Cast: Hugh Grant (Prime Minister David), Emma Thompson (Karen), Alan Rickman (Harry), Liam Neeson (Daniel), Colin Firth (Jamie), Keira Knightley (Juliet), Laura Linney (Sarah), Bill Nighy (Billy Mack), Martine McCutcheon (Natalie), Andrew Lincoln (Mark), Chiwetel Ejiofor (Peter), Rodrigo Santoro (Karl), Martin Freeman (John), Rowan Atkinson (Rufus), Thomas Brodie-Sangster (Sam), Billy Bob T...

 While You Were Sleeping (1995) Review – A Warm House in the Snowstorm